 - The Work-Study program is an employment program offered through the government for students who qualify for financial aid.
 Work-Study is not a guarantee of employment.
 It is the student's responsibility to find employment.

 2. How much are students paid under the work-study program?
 Are they paid with a check or are the earnings subtracted from the college bill?

 - Students participating in the work-study program are paid no less than minimum wage.
-Students receive a paycheck on the 8th or 22nd of the month (if payday falls on a weekend or holiday, payment will occur on the previous Friday) for the hours actually worked during the pay period, up to a maximum of 30 hours per week.
+Students receive a paycheck twice a month (if payday falls on a weekend or holiday, payment will occur on the previous Friday) for the hours actually worked during the pay period, up to a maximum of 25 hours per week.
 For further information regarding employment see the Jobs on Campus available at www.acu.edu/hr.

 3. Can I get a job on campus if I have not been awarded work study?